green4x/dezero_step2/README.md

-# code from Django By Exmaples
+# code from Django By Examples
 Just another app build while reading the book